martinbreuss/BreussLabPublic/CREPE/README.md

     python CREPE_v1.0.py clinvar10_demo.csv hg38.fa test_crepe test_crepe10

+The final output file with the list of primers starts with the prefix: FINAL_OUTPUT_FILE...
+We are working to clean up the output intermediary files.
+(02/25/2025)

 ## Updates

 The Python script will be updated to improve performance and allow the user to prioritize amplicons different than the 200bp size we've chosen.
 Please reach out to Jon (jonathan[dot]pitsch@cuanschutz[dot]edu) if you have any issues using CREPE.